-In accordance with Paragraph 16(2), Schedule 19, Finance Act 2016, Terex Corporation sets out below its tax strategy for all UK companies (“Terex UK”) within the Terex worldwide group (“Terex Group”).
-The Terex UK Tax Strategy (“Tax Strategy”) applies to all UK taxes applicable to Terex UK and applies from the date of publication until it is superseded.
+In accordance with Paragraph 16(2), Schedule 19, Finance Act 2016, Terex sets out below its tax strategy for all UK companies (“Terex UK”) within the Terex worldwide group (“Terex Group”) for the financial year ending 31 December 2020.
+The Terex UK Tax Strategy (“Tax Strategy”) applies to all UK taxes applicable to Terex UK and is reviewed annually and updated where required.

 Terex Corporation and subsidiaries (“Terex”) is a US multinational corporation that is publicly traded on the New York Stock Exchange and subject to its full regulatory framework.
-As of 2017 Q4, Terex is comprised of about 100 legal entities incorporated in about 30 different countries.
-Terex generates approximately USD 4 billion in annual sales and operates in three segments, Aerial Work Platforms (“AWP”), Cranes, and Materials Processing (“MP”).
+As of 2019 Q3, Terex is comprised of around 85 legal entities incorporated across 31 different countries.
+Terex generates approximately USD 4 billion in annual sales for continuing operations and currently operates in two segments, Aerial Work Platforms (“AWP”) and Materials Processing (“MP”).

 Risk Management and Governance Arrangements

-Terex policy, including tax policy, ultimately resides with the Board of Directors of Terex Corporation.
+Responsibility for Terex policy, including tax policy, ultimately resides with the Board of Directors of Terex Corporation.
 The role of the Board is to focus on strategic direction and oversight of critical business risks, not to direct regular operating activities.
-Managing tax compliance is increasingly complex.
-Terex Group, and including but not limited to, Terex UK, maintains on-going application of tax governance with strong internal controls in order to reduce tax risk to acceptable levels.
-As part of governance of tax matters, a number of arrangements exist, including:
+Managing tax compliance is an increasingly complex area and the Terex Group including, Terex UK, consistently monitors local and global markets, industry trends and current and developing tax legislation in order to appropriately apply tax governance with strong internal controls in order to reduce tax risk to acceptable levels.
+As part of governance of tax matters, several arrangements exist, including, but not limited to: